 Westerners, in the cozy cool of the Park Hotel.
 My sleeping that night was much less heavy, tossing and turning, seeing the woman with no eyes every time I closed mine.

 That was the single most life-altering moment in my existence.
 I would not be who I am today if that had not happened.
 I had literally gone from a shallow, blonde teenager, to an answer-seeking thinker in an instant.
 My thirst for answers has never been quenched.
 Nothing has ever been able to explain to me why she suffers and I thrive but this one question has been the primary reason I have an insatiable desire for knowledge.

 Sheltering your children from the realities of the world is tantamount to child abuse in my mind.
 They will see it.
 There is nothing you can do about that.
 You have the option to choose whether they see it with you there to answer their questions, or without you.

-8. Science experiments – there’s not a kid in the world that won’t enjoy a good science experiment.
-Explain the scientific method to them, “First, we guess what will happen during the experiment, then we use the experiment to test our guess”.
+There’s not a kid in the world that won’t enjoy a good science experiment.
+Explain the scientific method to them, “First, we guess what will happen during the experiment, then we use the experiment to test our guess.”
 I have a Pinterest board full of fun science experiments you can do with your kids: click here.